 The couple spent several months repairing and adding to the nest and catching fish and coots in the nearby Berry quarry, Oostanaula River and Garden Lakes.
 An egg was produced on January 14, 2014, followed by a second egg on January 17.
 An eaglet chick hatched on Saturday, February 22, from one of the two eggs laid in January.
-But the other egg is not viable and is still in the nest.
+But the other egg is not viable and has been buried in the nest.

 Feeds for live streaming cameras are featured on this page.
 This is the only live, streaming video camera of a bald eagle nest in Georgia.

 Berry College’s original bald eagle parents began making the nest in March 2012, an unusual time for nest-building in the life-cycle of eagles.